Roberto F. Canuto: Floating Melon (2015)

 Floating Melon (Original 浮果 (浮果, Fu Guo, floating fruit); Spanish title Sandía amarga) is a 2015 Spanish and Chinese co-production drama film written and directed by Roberto F. Canuto and Xu Xiaoxi.
 It is a low budget independent short movie that tells the story of Xiao Cheng, when he finds his lover dead in his bed, after a lethal drug reaction.
 In the dark roads of Chengdu, Xiao Cheng, scared of the consequences, send a message asking for help to his friend.
 She thinks that the best solution is to hide the body, but when they return to the apartment, they found the unexpected.

 The film has a strong film noir influences and it is performed by non professional actors and it includes themes very delicate, often censured in China, specially the representation of the homosexuality in young people, a community that need to protect themselves due to the lack of protective laws in the country.
 The story is partially based in true events, but the atmosphere is close to the Film Noir genre, to reflect the only situation where queer people can express themselves, community that needs to live in the shadows of the night in the Chinese society.

 It tells the story of Xiao Cheng, a young Chinese guy that ask for help to a friend to resolve a big trouble, the guy with whom he spend the afternoon is dead on his bed from the effect of a drug, not something the Chinese authorities look kindly on.

-The world premiere of the film was held in Spain, at the 53rd Gijon International Film Festival in November 2015.
+The world premiere of the film was held in Spain, at the 53rd Gijón International Film Festival in November 2015.
 It received the audience award for best short film, Asturian section, at the 15th Aviles Action Film Festival and at the Audience Choice Award for Best Film and Best Cinematography at the 3rd Asturian Film Festival of Proaza.
 In China the film premiere was held at an art gallery, Shujingtang Alley Art Space in Chengdu on 12 June 2016 and the reactions were very positive.
 The premiere in China was held relatively underground (due to the censorship laws of the country).